 The hostel itself is fantastic.
 The rooms were spacious, ours even had a balcony.
 While the kitchen and common areas were gigantic, with lots of space for everybody!

 If I was to spend 3 days in Queenstown in the future, I would not hesitate to stay at Nomads.
 It’s a brilliant hostel!

 Sir Cedrics is a quirky choice for accommodation in Queenstown.
 The clue is in the name.
 The pods are what you sleep in!
 Instead of traditional bunks, you get your own pod to sleep in!
 How cool!

 The hostel has a distinct Maori theme throughout the building!
-Maori decorations and statues are present all around the building, which adds character to the place.
+Maori decorations and statues are all around the building, adding character to the place.

 The facilities at Sir Cedrics are top-notch.
 There is a large communal area with a balcony and BBQ.
 From here there are amazing views of Queenstown!
 There is also a large kitchen for you to use as well.